 Netherlands-based brand Scope's R4c wheels have a quality ride feel backed up by a decent amount of aerodynamic benefit, making them a good all-round road wheelset.
-The weight is pretty impressive too, and the price isn’t bad when you realise it includes tyres and valves.
+The weight is pretty impressive too, and the price isn’t bad.

 The stiffness of this build is one of things that impressed me most.
 Hard sprinting and climbing efforts that had wheels like the Aera AR55 set touching the brake blocks had no effect on the lateral movement of the R4c pair at all.
 Cornering hard and heavy braking does little to unsettle them either.